The Physical Properties of Luminous $z\gtrsim8$ Galaxies and Implications for the Cosmic Star Formation Rate Density From $\sim$0.35 deg$^{2}$ of (Pure-)Parallel HST Observations: The Cosmic SFR Density

 Upon constructing accurate selection volumes, we are now in a position to determine the bright end of the $z\sim8-10$ CSFRD.
 Previous works have typically made use of a luminosity density or function and a conversion factor to determine a SFRD (e.g., \citealt{bouwens14b,oesch14,oesch18}).
 However, such an approach is subject to important uncertainties, namely the fact that it is based purely on a number count of \textit{UV}-selected objects and a conversion factor.

 Thus, given we have fitted each of our high-$z$ galaxies with detailed SED-fitting and realistic SFHs, we opt instead to use the SFRs produced by \texttt{Bagpipes} (defined as the weighted mean of the SFH over the last 100 Myrs of the galaxy's lifetime), which serve as a crucial baseline for LF measurements.
-We remind the reader that our SED-fitting accounts for dust (typically $A_{\rm v}<0.5$ mag, see Section \ref{sec:opticalprops}), metallicity and age effects, which a LF can only account for statistically.
+We remind the reader that our SED-fitting accounts for dust effects (typically $A_{\rm v}<0.5$ mag, see Section \ref{sec:opticalprops}), metallicity and age effects, which a LF can only account for statistically.
 We define the final SFRD in a given magnitude and redshift bin as:

 where $i$ again refers to a field of interest.
-In the calculation we include the 1$\sigma$ uncertainties on the posterior distribution of the SFR, as well as a relative shot noise term to account for sampling errors from small sample sizes, based on the lower and upper limits presented in \citet{gehrels86}.
+In the calculation we multiply each galaxy SFR by its $P_{\rm gal}$ statistic (i.e., the probability of having a galaxy nature as opposed to a brown dwarf nature) derived in Section \ref{subsubsec:contamination}, and include the 1$\sigma$ uncertainties on the posterior distribution of the SFR.
+We additionally include a relative shot noise term on the summed value to account for sampling errors from small samples, based on the lower and upper limits presented in \citet{gehrels86}.
 We conduct our analysis over magnitude bins centered at $M_{\rm UV}=\{-23,-22,-21\}$ mag (with a bin size of $\Delta M_{\rm UV}=1$ mag), where our searches for high-$z$ galaxies yield the largest numbers of candidates.
-Assuming a conversion factor of $\kappa_{UV}=1.15\times10^{-28} M_{\odot}{\rm yr}^{-1}{\rm erg} {\rm s}^{-1} {\rm Hz}^{-1}$ \citep{madau14} to convert from \textit{UV} luminosity to a star formation rate, our lower magnitude limit of $M_{\rm UV}<-20.5$ mag corresponds to a lower SFR limit of 7.9 M$_{\odot}$yr$^{-1}$, representing the brightest end of the luminosity function.
-For comparison, we also derive SFRDs from $z\sim8-10$ LFs as found by \citet{schmidt14}, \citet{mason15}, \citet{mcleod16}, \citet{oesch18}, and \citet{bouwens21}, integrating each of them between the same magnitude limits as our observed data sets and consistently assuming the aforementioned conversion factor throughout.
+Our lower magnitude limit of $M_{\rm UV}<-20.5$ mag corresponds to a lower SFR limit of 7.9 M$_{\odot}$yr$^{-1}$, representing the brightest end of the luminosity function.